VenalityXT/Linux-Logical-Volume-Management-LVM-Configuration/README.md

 ### **Verifying Disk Attachments in Linux**

-After attaching the disks in VirtualBox, the next step is to verify that Kali Linux detects them.
-Inside the VM, run:

-X
-lsblk
-X

-The **lsblk** command lists block devices—any device that provides raw storage such as physical drives, partitions, or logical volumes.
-You should now see your new drives appear as **/dev/sdb** and **/dev/sdc**, in addition to the existing system disk **/dev/sda**.

-Seeing these listed confirms that the VM recognizes the new virtual hardware and that the drives are ready for partitioning in the next phase of the project.
-If they do not appear, re-check **Settings → Storage** in VirtualBox to ensure the drives were properly attached.
+The `lsblk` command lists all available block storage devices connected to the system.
+It displays information such as the device name, size, type, and mount point, helping identify which disks are currently in use and which are available for configuration.
+Here’s a screenshot of the output for reference:

 <img width="502" height="235" alt="image" src="https://github.com/user-attachments/assets/21ba9748-6819-45da-893f-bf30a6c79db5" />

+The output shows the main system disk (`/dev/sda`) along with the newly added drives (`/dev/sdb` and `/dev/sdc`).
+Their appearance here confirms that the virtual hardware was properly attached with 2GB and is ready for partitioning in the next step.

 ---